anetacamo/sydhaven/pages/posts/aarhus-soup.md

 ---
 type: event
 title: Aarhus Soup
-tags: [education, workshop, business, event makers, fond]
+tags: [education, workshop, event makers]
 image: stars.png
 address: Jaegergaardsgade 152
 text: Each one teach one is a series of small workshops organised by anybody who has anything to bring to the table.
 The idea behind is that each of us has a skill or know-how that many of us could benefit from learning.
 Hold in Frontloberne.
 Check website for the upcoming events.
 Link.